 We are just animals, humans and machines getting on together in specific lifeworlds is an interactive sound work for Finsbury Park, creating moments of connection between strangers of all species.
-Produced in collaboration with Lisa Hall, commissioned by RCA Curating Collective Breath Mark and Furtherfield, the work is site-specific and can be accessed from Finsbury Park via a mobile device.
+Produced in collaboration with Lisa Hall, commissioned by RCA Curating Collective Breath Mark and Furtherfield, the work is site-specific and can be accessed from Finsbury Park via a mobile device from May-August 2021.

 Follow this sound work as it leads you across the park to meeting points for animals, plants and strangers.
 As you listen, consider the needs of all these inhabitants and our symbiotic relationship that is increasingly under threat.
 Between heartbeats, vibrations and the alignment of crossing paths, this work sounds out a shared existence, putting these moments of connectivity with strangers of all species on the People’s Park’s Plinth.

 Starting at Furtherfield in Finsbury Park, use your mobile device to scan the QR code on display outside the gallery.
 The work begins by requesting a heartbeat to be submitted via a finger tip, translated into sound and heard through headphones.
 A navigation system opens, presenting a compass aligned to three pathways: ‘Close to the ground’, ‘Into the Trees’ and ‘Under the Water’.
 Depending on the direction the device is pointed, a sound work will play and you’ll be invited to explore the park along this pathway while you listen.